mstocco/mariostoc.co/content/traininglog/20210221-ironman2021-27weeksout.md

 ## THURSDAY FEB 25
 Not much to report except that my back is feeling marginally better again today and that I typically feel better after an hour on the phone with Elliot.

+The soreness is reduced to the QL muscle and a tiny bit of stiffness around the L5/S1 joint.
 <!---->
 ## FRIDAY FEB 26
 Sleep **3** | Fatigue **1** | Stress **3** | Soreness **5**